Haplophthalmus montivagus Verhoeff, 1941

 The genus Haplophthalmus is readily recognised by having distinct longitudinal dorsal ridges on the body which has a continuous body outline (all other trichoniscid woodlice have a stepped body outline) and has eyes composed of a single black ocellus.

-Both are small species, up to 4mm in length, bearing distinct longitudinal dorsal ridges.
-Both also have a distinct pair of dorsal projections on the third pleonite (which are at most feebly developed in H. danicus).
+This is a difficult genus and only male specimens of H. montivagus can be distinguished from H. mengii.
+Both are small species, up to 4mm in length and both, in addition to distinct longitudinal dorsal ridges, have a distinct pair of dorsal projections on the third pleonite (these are at most feebly developed in H. danicus).

 It seems to be restricted to sites, typically ancient deciduous woodland, where friable soils have developed over limestone or chalk.
-However, it may be found in synantropic sites, such as Treborth Botanic Garden, North Wales (Hughes & Hill, 2020).
+However, it may be found in synanthropic sites, such as Treborth Botanic Garden, North Wales (Hughes & Hill, 2020).

 Typically, it is found clinging to the underside of deeply embedded stones and dead wood, or among friable humus-rich soil and limestone rubble, often in damper spots.
 It is typically associated with other soil dwelling trichoniscid woodlice such as H. danicus, Trichoniscus pygmaeus and Trichoniscoides albidus.

 This summary is based on the detailed account in Gregory (2009).